Peter-T-Ruehr/compound_vision_3D/README.md

 # compound_vision_3D
-Code to analyze 3-dimenstional visual properties of compound eyes
+Code to extract 3D information of compound eyes and analyze their visual properties.

+This is still under development.